SteffenLa/Shortterm_Soccer_Event_Prediction/README.md

    Contains implementations of various machine learning models used in the experiments.

 * **`output/`**
-   Stores output files, including model results, evaluation metrics, and generated plots.
+   Stores output files, including model results and evaluation metrics.

 * **`utils/`**
-   Includes utility scripts for data handling, sampling, and visualization.
+   Includes utility scripts for data handling and sampling.

 #### **📄 Key Files**